IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Philip_Wollen" target="_blank">Philip Wollen</a><span style="color:Chartreuse">(philanthropist, environmentalist and animal rights activist)</span>

+>“What do they know-all these scholars, all these philosophers, all the leaders of the world - about such as you?
+They have convinced themselves that man, the worst transgressor of all the species, is the crown of creation.
+All other creatures were created merely to provide him with food, pelts, to be tormented, exterminated. **In relation to them, all people are Nazis; for the animals it is an eternal Treblinka.**”

+― <a href="https://en.wikipedia.org/wiki/Isaac_Bashevis_Singer" target="_blank">Isaac Bashevis Singer</a><span style="color:Chartreuse">(Jewish-American writer)</span>

+>“I have suffered so much myself that I can feel other creatures' suffering by virtue of my own.”

+>“I believe as long as man tortures and kills animals, he will torture and kill humans as well—and wars will be waged—for killing must be practiced and learned on a small scale.”

+― <a href="https://en.wikipedia.org/wiki/Edgar_Kupfer-Koberwitz" target="_blank">Edgar Kupfer-Koberwitz</a><span style="color:Chartreuse">(journalist, poet and prisoner in the Dachau Nazi concentration camp)</span>

+>“150 years ago, they would have thought you were absurd if you advocated for the end of slavery.
+100 years ago, they would have laughed at you for suggesting that women should have the right to vote.
+50 years ago, they would object to the idea of African Americans receiving equal rights under the law.
+25 years ago they would have called you a pervert if you advocated for gay rights.
+They laugh at us now for suggesting that animal slavery be ended.
+Some day they won't be laughing.”

+― <a href="https://www.instagram.com/thinkingvegan/" target="_blank">Gary Smith</a><span style="color:Chartreuse">(Cofounder/owner at Evolotus PR)</span>

 >“As long as there are slaughterhouses there will be battlefields.”

 >“A man can live and be healthy without killing animals for food; therefore, if he eats meat, **he participates in taking animal life merely for the sake of his appetite**.
 And to act so is **immoral**.”

+>“It is amazing how complete is the delusion that beauty is goodness.
+A handsome woman talks nonsense, you listen and hear not nonsense but cleverness.
+She says and does horrid things, and you see only charm.
+And if a handsome woman does not say stupid or horrid things, you at once persuade yourself that she is wonderfully clever and moral.”

 >“A commercial company enslaved a nation comprising two hundred millions.
 Tell this to a man free from superstition and he will fail to grasp what these words mean.
 What does it mean that thirty thousand men, not athletes but rather weak and ordinary people, have subdued two hundred million vigorous, clever, capable, and freedom-loving people? **Do not the figures make it clear that it is not the English who have enslaved the Indians, but the Indians who have enslaved themselves?**” [<a href="https://en.wikipedia.org/wiki/A_Letter_to_a_Hindu" target="_blank">A Letter to a Hindu</a>]